 But when I try performing the same search using the locate command, it produces no output.

-This means that the database locate searches wasn't updated after the file was created on the system.
+This means that the database locate searches in wasn't updated after the file was created on the system.
 So, let's update the database, which can be done using the updatedb command.
 Here's how you do that:

 And now when I run the same locate command again, it shows files in the output:

-Similarly, after a file or directory has been removed, you need to make sure that the locate database has been updated, as otherwise the command will keep showing the file in its output when searched.
+Similarly, after a file or directory has been removed, you need to make sure that the locate database has been updated, as otherwise, the command will keep showing the file in its output when searched.

 As we have seen, the locate command produces the name of the matched files along with their complete or absolute paths in the output.
 But if you want, you can make the tool suppress all this information, and just print the number or count of matching entries instead.
-This can be done using the -c command line option.
+This can be done using the -c command-line option.

 4. How to force locate to print only those entries that correspond to existing files